 After the free tier, there are no fixed contracts; you pay for what you use.
 Sounds simple, right?
-But it really isn't.
+But, well, it really isn't.

-While providers like MaxCDN and KeyCDN charge a flat rate for delivering data to any region, CloudFront prices vary from a starting $0.085 to the US and Europe, rising to $0.25 in South America.
+While providers like MaxCDN and KeyCDN charge a flat rate for delivering data to any region, for instance, CloudFront prices vary from a starting $0.085 to the US and Europe, rising to $0.17 in India.
 (If you're on a budget you can choose not to serve content from the more expensive locations.)

-Amazon helps out a little by providing a Simple Monthly Calculator (choose CloudFront in the left-hand sidebar).
-Select a sample site which most closely matches yours and it provides an estimate of likely charges.
+Amazon helps out a little by providing a Simple Monthly Calculator.
+Choose CloudFront in the left-hand sidebar, select a site which most closely matches yours in the right sidebar (choose Marketing Website is you're unsure) and it provides an estimate of likely charges.

 Signing up for CloudFront couldn't be much easier.
 Amazon's initial free tier means there's no need to hand over payment details or enter much in the way of personal information.
 Just enter your name and email address, choose a password, accept the default Basic support plan and you're done.